Healthy Homes Assessment Napier South

 Tenancies commenced from 1 July 2019 and 30 June 2021

-• Ceiling and underfloor insulation is required for all Napier South and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory in all Napier South and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Landlords and property managers must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will be applicable to your rental home.

 Starting 1 July 2021

-• Property managers and private landlords have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024